cressmancm/Whitelist/README.md

 This will compile all the SCSS, prefix all CSS, lint the scripts, optimize the images, minify and concat all scripts/styles, add all the Bower dependencies, and create a dist folder ready for deployment.

+#Thanks

+Thanks to [Subtle Patterns](http://subtlepatterns.com/) for their awesome backgrounds!

 #Fun